Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 The fish is fresh too, on good days you can get pomfrets, my favourite, but usually it’s red snapper or batang.
 They too have this freshness that you want to have more when you see them.

-The soup is Delicious with a capital D, this makes it the difference with the others.
+The soup is Delicious with a capital D, is the difference with the others.
 A generous amount of fried lard and fried shallots come with the soup, giving it the boost in taste.
 Fried early and fresh each day, the lard is crispy and packs a great punch despite being submerged in the soup for as long as you have your meal, even when you eat it last.

 %20Piao%20Ji%20%208.jpg)